bvberkum/docutils-ext/doc/docutils-internals.rst

 character streams.

 Each Component is a SettingsSpec and TransformSpec.
-A TransformSpec list transforms and unknown reference resolvers.
+A TransformSpec lists transforms and unknown reference resolvers.
 A SettingsSpec may be loaded into OptionParser, but Input and Output are excluded right now.
 Path or id, and io encoding and codec error handlers are rather handled in the core and defined by frontend.